Being in hospital when your child has cancer

 They analyse tissues samples (for example, biopsies) under the microscope to diagnose illness or see how an illness is being affected by treatment.

-They can help children who have difficulties with behaviour or learning during their treatment.
-Psychologists also support the child’s family.
+They can help children who have difficulties with behaviour or learning during their treatment and also support the child’s family.

 They take x-rays and give radiotherapy treatment.